(Very Long) Bio

-After graduating from Brown University with a B.A. in Literary Arts and Ethnic Studies, Franny developed their writing practice in community with artists and activists in Providence, Rhode Island, where they were a Co-Director of the award-winning Providence Poetry Slam.
-In 2012, she joined with fellow artists Fatimah Asghar, Danez Smith, Jamila Woods, Nate Marshall, and Aaron Samuels to found the Dark Noise Collective.
-She continued her studies at the University of Michigan’s Helen Zell Writers’ Program, where she received an MFA in Poetry and a postgraduate Zell Fellowship.
+Franny was born in Minneapolis to two nerdy Virgos from South Korea.
+After graduating from Brown University with a B.A. in Literary Arts and Ethnic Studies, Franny developed their writing practice in community with artists and activists in Providence, Rhode Island, where they were a Co-Director of the Providence Poetry Slam and involved in local organizing for police abolition and immigrant rights.
+In 2012, they joined with fellow artists Fatimah Asghar, Danez Smith, Jamila Woods, Nate Marshall, and Aaron Samuels to found the Dark Noise Collective.
+Franny continued their studies at the University of Michigan’s Helen Zell Writers’ Program, where they received an MFA in Poetry.

-Soft Science was named as a finalist for a Lambda Literary Award, a Massachusetts Book Award, the Publishing Triangle’s Audre Lorde Award for Lesbian Poetry, and a Believer Book Award.
-Franny’s third collection, The World Keeps Ending, and the World Goes On, was a finalist for the Kingsley Tufts Award and was named one of Time's “100 Must-Read Books of 2022,” NPR's 2022 “Books We Love,” and Boston Globe's “Best Books of 2022.”
-They are at work on two forthcoming books: an essay collection about race, robots, and techno-Orientalism (under contract with Ecco) and an anthology, We the Gathered Heat: Asian American and Pacific Islander Poetry, Performance, and Spoken Word, co-edited with Terisa Siagatonu, No‘u Revilla, and Bao Phi.
+Franny’s second book, Soft Science, won the Elgin Award for Science Fiction Poetry and was named as a finalist for a Lambda Literary Award, a Massachusetts Book Award, the Publishing Triangle’s Audre Lorde Award for Lesbian Poetry, and a Believer Book Award.
+Their third collection, The World Keeps Ending, and the World Goes On, was a finalist for the Kingsley Tufts Award and the Maya Angelous Book Award.
+It was named one of Time Magazine’s “100 Must-Read Books of 2022,” NPR's 2022 “Books We Love,” and Boston Globe's “Best Books of 2022.”
+Alongside Terisa Siagatonu, Noʻu Revilla, and Bao Phi, Franny also co-edited the anthology We the Gathered Heat: Asian American and Pacific Islander Poetry, Performance, and Spoken Word (Haymarket Books, 2024).

-In addition to outlets such as the Paris Review and the Atlantic, Franny’s work has also been featured in Ms. Magazine, NPR’s All Things Considered, PBS NewsHour’s Brief But Spectacular series, the Angry Asian Man blog, and The Abolitionist, a newspaper that distributes to over 7,000 incarcerated readers.
-Their poems have been set to music by composers, included in several gallery exhibits, and translated into French, Spanish, Japanese, Greek, and Turkish.
-In 2020, Princeton University’s Lewis Center for the Arts awarded Franny the Theodore H. Holmes ’51 and Bernice Holmes National Poetry Prize.
+In addition to outlets such as the Paris Review and the Atlantic, Franny’s work has been featured in Ms. Magazine, NPR’s All Things Considered, the Angry Asian Man blog, and The Abolitionist, a newspaper that distributes to over 7,000 incarcerated readers.
+Their poems have been set to music by composers, adapted for gallery exhibits, and translated into Korean, French, Spanish, Japanese, Greek, Turkish, and Italian.
+They were a 2019 Ruth Lilly and Dorothy Sargent Rosenberg Fellow, a recipient of the Theodore H. Holmes ’51 and Bernice Holmes National Poetry Prize from Princeton University’s Lewis Center, and a Rhode Island State Council on the Arts fellow.
+They also once won a TV in a Korean church picnic raffle.

-A seasoned performer, Franny was a finalist in numerous competitions including the National Poetry Slam, the Individual World Poetry Slam, and the Women of the World Poetry Slam.
-They have performed their work in schools, conferences, theaters, and bars across the country.
-As a teaching artist, Franny has taught students of all ages and levels of experience, both in formal classroom settings and through organizations like Project VOICE and InsideOut Literary Arts Project.
-A Kundiman Fellow and graduate of the VONA Workshop, she founded Brew & Forge, a project to amplify the collective power of writers to help build grassroots movements.
-As a curator, they have worked with organizations including Split This Rock and the Smithsonian Asian Pacific American Center to highlight the voices of queer and trans poets of Asian/Pacific diasporas.
-For five seasons, she co-hosted the Poetry Foundation podcast VS alongside Danez Smith.
+A seasoned performer, Franny was a finalist in numerous national slam competitions and have presented their work in schools, conferences, theaters, bars, and coffeeshops with very loud blenders across the country.
+As a teaching artist, Franny has taught students of all ages, including through organizations like Project VOICE and InsideOut Literary Arts Project.
+A Kundiman Fellow and graduate of the VONA Workshop, they founded Brew & Forge, a project to amplify the collective power of writers to help build grassroots movements.
+For five seasons, they co-hosted the Poetry Foundation podcast VS alongside Danez Smith.

 Photo by Jasmine Durhal